Return to Library Home Page

 Form & Character: Upright, arching, clean and shiny.

-Growth Habit: Evergreen, herbaceous perennial, clumping with compound leaves extending upwards and arching to 3 feet height with somewhat greater spread, acaulescent with underground succulent rhizomes (stems) containing swollen water-storing tubers.
+Growth Habit: Evergreen, herbaceous perennial, clumping with compound leaves extending upwards and arching to 3-feet long with somewhat greater spread, acaulescent with underground succulent rhizomes (stems) containing swollen water-storing tubers.

-Foliage/Texture: Elongated, pinnately compound nearly succulent dark green leaves to 3 feet in length emerge at the soil surface surrounded by a brown sheath, leaflets ovate to 4 inches in length, strongly glaborous, up to 24 leaflets per leaf; medium coarse texture.
+Foliage/Texture: Elongated, pinnately compound nearly succulent dark green leaves to 3-feet long emerge at the soil surface surrounded by a brown sheath, leaflets ovate to 4-inches long, strongly glaborous, up to 24 leaflets per leaf; medium coarse texture.

 Flowers & Fruits: Simple, basal, green-colored spathe surrounding a creamy white spadix, uncommon; fruits uncommon.